TheToriqul/two-ns-connect-using-bridge/README.md

-## Connecting Two Islands: Namespaces Bridged Together
+## Connecting Two Islands: Namespaces Bridged Together and Connected to the Internet

 Imagine two separate islands, each with its own unique environment and resources.
 To connect and enable communication between them, we can build a bridge.
 This project is similar, but instead of physical islands, we're dealing with virtual namespaces.